Lara Gardner

 Rates, Retainers and Additional Information

-I do not require all fees up front to file and have flexible payment plans.
+For bankruptcy cases I do not require all fees to file and offer flexible payment plans.

 - Oregon